microeinhundert/radonis/packages/radonis-query/README.md

 Add asynchronous query utilities powered by [TanStack Query](https://tanstack.com/query/v4) to your Radonis application.

+> This plugin is experimental and subject to changes.

 ## Documentation

-Documentation is available at [radonis.vercel.app](https://radonis.vercel.app/docs/plugins/query).
+Documentation is coming soon.

 ## License